 Asian ferrous scrap buyers preferred domestic scrap as imported prices continued to rise amid tight supply, globally.

-South Korean domestic ferrous scrap prices trended up this week with mills raising domestic bids amid shortage of containers, vessel delays and shortage of import scrap due to lockdown extensions in Europe.
+South Korean domestic ferrous scrap prices trended up this week with mills raising domestic bids amid rising imported scrap offer.
+Korean steel mills could not book Japanese scrap this week due to rising offers and uncertainty around what price to bid.

 Scrap prices might rise further in January due to a rise in demand and a shortage of scrap in the domestic market.
-Chinese buyers are negotiating ferrous scrap shipments from the US, Australia and Japan, said traders.
+China will start importing ferrous scrap from Jan 1.

-Deals for P&S 5ft heard at THB12,500/mt.
-Imported scrap market remained bullish and a few buyers restocked scrap from Australia, Hong Kong.
-Traders said demand for scrap will remain firm and imported prices could rise further pushing up domestic prices.
+Deals for P&S 5ft heard at THB1,100/mt.
+The imported scrap market remained bullish and a few buyers restocked scrap with material available at the port or domestic yards.
+Traders said demand for scrap will remain firm and imported prices could rise further in January, which could lift domestic scrap prices.